 - Except Public holidays, Bank holidays, Good Friday and Christmas.

-The waiting list opens at the start of February if you wish to place your child’s name on it.
+There is a waiting list in operation if you wish to place your child’s name on it.
 Parents are advised that advance booking is necessary as places are limited.

 Fees are reviewed in July every year.
 There is no reduction in fees for absenteeism or holidays.